bigbluebutton/bigbluebutton.github.io/index.md

   <a href="http://www.youtube.com/watch?feature=player_embedded&v=NQPrdc-W-6A" target="_blank"><img src="http://img.youtube.com/vi/NQPrdc-W-6A/0.jpg" alt="Overview of BigBlueButton 2.0" width="480" height="360" border="10" /></a>
 </p>

+### The future is HTML5

+We are working on BigBlueButton 2.2 which will enable you to use the HTML5 client for moderator, presenter, and viewer.
+It loads faster than the Flash client, has higher quality video and screen sharing (thanks to WebRTC), and works accross devices.

-### Spread the word
+### Helping the project

-If you use BigBlueButton and find it worthwhile, an easy way to help support the project is to spread the word about your experiences (blog, tweet, upload a video to YouTube, etc.) or, if you want to really contribute, help improve us [improve](/faq.html#contributing-to-bigbluebutton) the product.
+If you use BigBlueButton and find it worthwhile, spread the word about your experiences (blog about it, tweet about it, upload a video to YouTube, etc.) or, if you want to really contribute, help improve us [improve](/faq.html#contributing-to-bigbluebutton) the product.
 You'll find the more you give, the more you get back.

 ---